Xavier9989/API/src/en/preface.md

-# 1.introduce
+# introduce

 This document explains the interface methods and specifications for web payment corresponding to each channel.

-## 2.2.Communication protocols and request methods
+## Communication protocols and request methods
 - Service Type：Restful Service
 - Http Method：POST